CartoDB/carto-workshop/03-cartography/exercises/turbo.md

 # TURBO VIEWER WORKSHOP

-CARTO BUILDER and CARTO.js uses CartoCSS for styling your layers.
-CartoCSS is very similar in structure to Cascading Style Sheet code, or CSS.
-The code contains a selector that specifies the HTML element you’re applying style to, a property of that element that you’re going to change the style of, and a value that defines what you want the property to look like.
+CARTO [BUILDER](https://carto.com/builder/) and [CARTO.js](https://carto.com/developers/carto-js/) use [CartoCSS](https://carto.com/developers/styling/cartocss/) for styling your layers.
+CartoCSS is very similar in structure to web [CSS standard](https://www.w3.org/Style/CSS/) (Cascading Style Sheets).
+The code contains a selector that specifies the HTML elements you’re applying style to, a property of that element that you’re going to change the style of, and a value that defines what you want the property to look like.

-On top of CartoCSS, CARTO built a preprocessor called TurboCARTO which allows to generate ramps of colors, widths, opacity and other styling properties.
-In this workshop, we will apply the most common TurboCARTO ramps and check the CartoCSS working behind the scenes.
+On top of CartoCSS, CARTO built a preprocessor called [TurboCARTO](https://github.com/CartoDB/turbo-carto) which allows to generate ramps of colors, widths, opacity and other styling properties.
+In this workshop, we will apply the most common TurboCARTO ramps and check the CartoCSS code working behind the scenes.

 ## INDEX